AndrewSRea/My_Learning_Port/Bootstrap/Components/README.md

 <hr>

 :warning: On touch-enabled devices, opoening a droopdown adds empty `mouseover` handlers to the immediate children of the `<body>` element.
-This admittedly ugly hack is necessary to work around a [quirk in iOS` event delegation](https://www.quirksmode.org/blog/archives/2014/02/mouse_event_bub.html), which would otherwise prevent a tap anywhere outside of the dropdown from triggering the code that closes the dropdown.
+This admittedly ugly hack is necessary to work around a [quirk in iOS' event delegation](https://www.quirksmode.org/blog/archives/2014/02/mouse_event_bub.html), which would otherwise prevent a tap anywhere outside of the dropdown from triggering the code that closes the dropdown.
 Once the dropdown is closed, these additional empty `mouseover` handlers are removed.

 <hr>